 The Travis Air Force Base Aviation Museum collection includes dozens of vintage and modern aircraft, ranging from a massive C-5 Galaxy to the B-29 Superfortress that dropped the atomic bombs on Japan, ending World War II.

-And interactive exhibits detail the United States’ involvement in Vietnam War and WWII, as well as the Korean War.
+Interactive exhibits detail the United States’ involvement in the Vietnam War and WWII, as well as the Korean War.

 Humanitarian airlifts are a vital part of the U.S. Air Force tradition.
 Beginning in 1907, the Signal Corps’ Aeronautical Division used the airplane to help perform rescue actions and disaster relief.
 The Museum’s interactive presentations highlight the 60th Air Mobility Wing (A.M.W.)
 Humanitarian Aid worldwide.

-See Related: Fun & Best Things to Do in Sonoma, California
+See Related: Things to Do in Sonoma, California

 2. Western Railway Museum